BirdeeHub/nixCats-nvim/README.md

 The help can be viewed here on github but it is adviseable to use a nix shell to view it from within the editor.

+Simply run ```nix shell github:BirdeeHub/nixCats-nvim``` and run nvim to read it.

-This is because there is syntax highlighting for the code examples in the help when viewed within nvim.
+This is because there is (reasonable) syntax highlighting for the code examples in the help when viewed within nvim.

     An important note: if you add a file, nix will not package it unless you add it